prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 ### Modified Event flow

 * This workflow will be triggered when an agent has done a conversation transfer request or a conference request.
+The event for this workflow is 'Task Modified'.
+So once the task has been transferred to another agent or the task has been conferenced with another agent then this workflow will be triggered.

 #### When do you need Modified Event Flow ?
-* Modified event flow is needed when you want to do some customization when the task has been transferred or conferenced.
+* Modified event flow is an optional flow.
+It is needed only when you want to do some customization like Screen Pop or http calls after the task has been transferred or conferenced.

-#### Nodes of Modified Event Flow
+#### Start Node of Modified Event Flow

 <img width="800" alt="ModifiedTaskv2" src="TaskModified.png">